 In this paper, we show for the first time that framedragging inside a slowly rotating shell can be observed by an inertial quantum Unruh-DeWitt (UDW) detector [14].
 Specifically, it can do so in a time shorter than the light crossing time, t_s , of the shell, and hence more efficiently than a classical detector.
-We consider this to be a quantum detection of inertial frame dragging [15- 18].
+We consider this to be a quantum detection of inertial frame dragging.

-We note that the ability of such detectors to obtain non-local information about spacetime structure has been demonstrated in other contexts [19-23].
-In particular, it was shown in [19, 20] that UDW detectors can distinguish between global flat Minkowkian spacetimes and local flat spacetimes inside massive shells.
-Our paper is an important step forward from these results, much like the transition from electrotatics to electromagnetism, or the transition from Schwarzchild to Kerr; it demonstrates for the first time that a fundamentally relativistic (non-Newtonian) effect of dragging of inertial frames, namely the existence of gravitomagnetism, can in principle be observed by a quantum detector in settings that are not classically possible.
+We note that the ability of such detectors to obtain non-local information about spacetime structure has been demonstrated in other contexts [15-19].
+In particular, it was shown in [15, 16] that UDW detectors can distinguish between global flat Minkowkian spacetimes and local flat spacetimes inside massive shells.
+Our paper is an important step forward from these results, much like the transition from electrotatics to electromagnetism, or the transition from Schwarzchild to Kerr.